What are the Best Chess Openings?

-One of the most common questions amateurs ask is "What are the best openings?".
-Everyone of us whether asked this question or got from someone.
-This article will put an end to your confusion about this topic and will give you a good understanding which openings to choose.
+Every one of us whether asked this question or got from someone.
+This article will end your confusion about this topic and give you a good understanding of which openings to choose.

 So, what are the best openings?

-However, if we specify this question it will be transformed into a reasonable and a very important one.
+However, if we specify this question, it will be transformed into a reasonable and very important one.

 Here are some examples: